 At the time organisers said more people than expected had raced, and promised to order more shirts and medals and post them to those who missed out.

-A spokesman for Run Bristol said they would be sent "as soon as possible".'So deflated'
+A spokesman for Run Bristol said they would be sent "as soon as possible".

 One charity runner, Michelle Jones, from Cheltenham, said the requested method of alerting organisers by email if medals were missing had been "confusing".